12 September 2019 | ETOA press release highlighting some examples of good practice by destinations and our lobbying position.

 - Any such tax should be easy to pay, collect and remit by visitors and commercial accommodation providers.

-For further comment from ETOA, please see Tax and tourism: a destination management problem?.
+For further comment from ETOA, please see Tax and tourism: a destination management problem? and our September 2019 press release highlighting some examples of good practice by destinations.

 European countries which do not levy a tourist tax include: